 What does life after the Brittain Fellowship look like?
 What opportunities within academia or in other sectors do Brittain Fellows pursue?
 And how does the postdoc prepare Brittain Fellows for these positions?
 The Professional Development Committee reached out to former Brittain Fellows to find out the answers to these questions and more.
 The interview below — featuring Andrea Krafft, an instructional designer and trainer, and a Brittain Fellow from 2015-2018 — is the second in a series of interviews with former Fellows about their professional lives and career trajectories.
+(Other interviews feature Brandy Simula, Rebecca Weaver, and Emily Kane).
 The interview has been lightly edited for clarity.

 What years were you a Brittain Fellow/what institution did you come from?